-Most of us might have walked through beer factories enjoying and trying to understand the overall culinary process of beer brewing.
-And with the Oktoberfest now happening in Bavaria, the topic becomes very popular.
+Most of us who might have walked through beer factories have tried to understand the overall culinary process of beer brewing.
+With the Oktoberfest taking place in Bavaria every year, the topic becomes very popular.

-A simple online search for the steps involved in the brewing process leads to few common steps.
-There are even websites, like How to Brew, purely addressing the brewing process.
+A simple online search for the steps involved in the brewing process gives an insight into this delicate art.
+There are multiple websites, such as How to Brew, which are dedicated to addressing the brewing process in detail.
 Some of the steps include:

-- Brewing the beer: Involves boiling of pale malt extract and hops with water.
-Further on, the grains are steeped frequently to add color and flavour.
+- Brewing the beer — Involves boiling of pale malt extract and hops with water.
+Further on, the grains are steeped frequently to add color and flavor.

-- Cooling and fermenting: Here the hot mixture, now known as wort, is cooled to room temperature and further on transferred with additional water.
-Once the cooling occurs, yeast is added and locked in an airtight container for fermentation.
+- Cooling and fermenting — Here the hot mixture, now known as wort, is cooled to room temperature and subsequently transferred with additional water.
+Once cooled, yeast is added and locked in an airtight container for fermentation.

-- Priming and bottling: Once the beer is ready, it is transferred to another container for priming.
-Here sugars like corn sugar are added.
-Further on, beer is siphoned into bottles.
+- Priming and bottling — Once the beer is ready, it is transferred to another container for priming.
+Here sugars, such as corn sugar, are added, and then the beer is siphoned into bottles.

-- Aging: Once the beer is bottled, it will need again 2-6 weeks during which the yeast will ferment the remaining sugar to create carbon dioxide.
+- Aging — Once the beer is bottled, it will need a further 2-6 weeks again during which the yeast will ferment the remaining sugar to create carbon dioxide.
 The carbon dioxide will naturally carbonate the beer.

-Of course, once the beer is properly aged, it is put in the fridge to enjoy drinking!
+Of course, the final, and possibly most important step—put the beer in the fridge and enjoy drinking!

-The natural question that arises here is how simulations can help here, be it industrial or home brewing?
-There are several areas in which simulation can help with making a better beer.
+The natural question that arises here is how can simulations help, be it industrial or home brewing?
+There are several areas in which simulations can be highly helpful in improving the beer quality.
 Two of the main areas are fermentation and cooling.
 While fermentation is a more complicated thermo-chemical process, cooling is a much simpler thermal problem.

 Cooling of Wort

 An important aspect of the brewing process that can control the taste of the beer is the cooling of the wort.
-Here the boiling wort is cooled down very quickly to the temperature where the yeast can survive.
-Yeast has a survival temperature between 30-40 ℃ and is the most comfortable around the body temperature.
-High temperatures, of even 50℃ can be significantly damaging to the survivability of the yeast.
+Here, the boiling wort is cooled down very quickly to a temperature at which the yeast can survive.
+Yeast has a survival temperature between 30-40 ℃ and is most comfortable around the body temperature.
+High temperatures, of even 50℃, can be significantly damaging to the survivability of the yeast.
 Hence, the boiling wort needs to be drastically cooled.
-In home brewing, the general volume is smaller but in the beer industry, the volume is much bigger.
+In homebrewing, the general volume is smaller but in the beer industry, the volume is much bigger.

-In addition to the survival temperature of the yeast, it is also important to consider the production of by-products like off-flavours made of sulphur compounds and other contaminants.
-Fast cooling also reduces the production of these by-products.
-Some of the simple ways of cooling could be adding ice or playing the entire unit in an ice bath.
-But both of these techniques are not efficient.
+In addition to the survival temperature of the yeast, it is also important to consider the production of byproducts such as the off-flavors produced by sulfur compounds and other contaminants.
+Fast cooling reduces the production of these byproducts.
+Some of the simple ways of cooling could be adding ice or placing the entire unit in an ice bath.
+Unfortunately, both of these techniques are not efficient.

 In the above project, only a fluid flow analysis is considered as an incompressible flow process.
 However, an additional external volume can be added to model the overall process as a conjugate heat transfer process.
-Alternatively, the brewing process can consider using a heat exchanger.
+Alternatively, the brewing process can also involve using a heat exchanger.

-“Heat Exchanger – CHT simulation” project in the library provides an appealing template for modeling the cooling of wort using a heat exchanger.
-“Heat exchanger,” as described on Wikipedia, is a device used to transfer heat between one or more fluids.
+The conjugate heat transfer analysis of a heat exchanger in the library provides an appealing template for modeling the cooling of wort using a heat exchanger.
+A heat exchanger is a device used to transfer heat between one or more fluids.
 The heat exchanger, shown in Fig. 03, uses water as a coolant to rapidly remove the heat from the boiling wort.

-As the inner fluid (water) flows through the inner pipes (grey color), the wort is passed through from end-to-end in the outer set of pipes (blue color).
+As the inner fluid (water) flows through the inner pipes (grey colored), the wort is passed through from end to end in the outer set of pipes (blue colored).

 The temperature profile of the outer fluid is shown in Fig. 04 and the inner fluid in Fig. 05.
 In Fig. 04, the hot wort passes through the heat exchanger through the top opening and into the outer pipe system.
 As the wort passes through the heat exchanger, the heat energy is transferred to the coolant liquid (or water here).
 As the wort exits the heat exchanger from the bottom outlet, the wort is cooled down to the desired temperature (here room temperature).

-Another aspect of the brewing that can be modeled in an ad-hoc manner is the process of fermentation.
+Another aspect of the brewing that can be modeled in an ad hoc manner is the process of fermentation.
 The fermentation process is reasonably complicated and involves reaction dynamics of various chemical processes.
 The process can last from a few days for a simple Ale to several weeks for a Lager.
 This is the point during the brewing process when the brewer decides on the type of beer and adjusts the temperature accordingly.
-If it would be an Ale, the temperature is adjusted to about 65-76 degrees while for the Lager, it is much lower and around 45-55 degrees.
+Considering an Ale, the temperature is adjusted to about 65-76 degrees, while for the Lager, it is much lower at around 45-55 degrees.
 At these temperatures, the yeast consumes all the sugars.
-Even after the fermentation stops, the yeasts continues to absorb the off flavours that are produced like sulphur etc that are produced.
-Once the off-flavours have been removed, the yeast becomes dormant and settles down at the bottom of the fermentation vessel.
+Even after the fermentation stops, the yeast continues to absorb the off-flavors.
+Once the off-flavors have been removed, the yeast becomes dormant and settles down at the bottom of the fermentation vessel.

-There have been several people who have discussed the beer fermentation model.
-Of their papers, one of the prominent ones is the work of Gee & Ramirez .
-As discussed by them and also from a general understanding, the process of fermentation involves heat generation due to breaking down of the sugars (Glucose, Maltose, and Maltotriose).
-In addition, ethanol and biomass production rates, production of amino acids (nutrients) and production of fused alcohols-esters etc (for flavors) also need to be accounted.
+Several people have studied the beer fermentation model.
+Of their papers, the prominent one is the work of Gee & Ramirez .
+As discussed in the paper, the process of fermentation involves heat generation due to the breaking down of sugars (Glucose, Maltose, and Maltotriose).
+In addition, ethanol and biomass production rates, production of amino acids (nutrients), and production of fused alcohols-esters (for flavors) also need to be accounted for.

 Fig 06: Fermentation during the beer brewing process.
 This can be considered a natural convection process.

 Currently, SimScale does not facilitate solving pre-defined equations related to the chemo-mechanical process here.
 But this is definitely a module to look forward to.
 However, SimScale already facilitates CFD simulations that allow modeling of natural convection processes.
 The overall fermentation process can be considered to be a convective flow process with an internal source of heat.
-Some examples of these ideas are available in the public projects library like the convective flow with an internal heat source (for example, a light bulb).
+Some examples of these ideas are available in the public project library such as the convective flow with an internal heat source (for example, a light bulb).

-Overall the beer brewing process is a complex chemo-thermo-mechanical process and is highly intricate.
-There exists no technology that can simulate the complete process.
-In fact, in spite of brewing beer for centuries, there are several aspects of brewing that remain a mystery like the dependence of the beer taste on the local water.
+Overall, beer brewing is a complex chemo-thermo-mechanical process and is highly intricate.
+No technology exists that can simulate the complete process.
+In fact, despite brewing beer for centuries, there are several aspects of brewing that remain a mystery, such as the dependence of the beer taste on the local water.
 Yet, the intermediate steps involved can be easily simulated using today’s computational technologies to improve the overall quality of the beer.